moralrecordings/perentie/guide/src/debugging.md

 `PTLog` uses the same syntax as [Lua's string.format](https://www.luadocs.com/docs/functions/string/format).
 If you need to print the contents of a table, you can run them through the bundled copy of [inspect.lua](https://github.com/kikito/inspect.lua), which does a good job converting these to human-readable strings.
 Be aware that this conversion can be expensive in terms of cycles.

-For DOS, `PTLog` will write logs to the file `perentie.log`.
-For SDL, `PTLog` will print logs to the console.
+You can enable logging by passing the `--log` command line option.
+For DOS builds, `PTLog` will write logs to the file `perentie.log`.
+For SDL builds, `PTLog` will print logs to the console.

 ## Lua shell